hashicorp/terraform-provider-aws/website/docs/r/ssm_patch_baseline.html.markdown

 * `rejected_patches` - (Optional) A list of rejected patches.
 * `global_filter` - (Optional) A set of global filters used to exclude patches from the baseline.
 Up to 4 global filters can be specified using Key/Value pairs.
 Valid Keys are `PRODUCT | CLASSIFICATION | MSRC_SEVERITY | PATCH_ID`.
 * `approval_rule` - (Optional) A set of rules used to include patches in the baseline. up to 10 approval rules can be specified.
 Each approval_rule block requires the fields documented below.
+* `patch_source` - (Optional) A list of alternate source repositories to retrieve patches from.
+Each patch_source block requires the fields documented below.
+Applies to Linux instances only.

 The `approval_rule` block supports: